-- 1. For matches for players of under 16 years of age, as follows: (a) size of playing pitch; (b) size, weight and material of ball; (c) width between the goal-posts and height of the cross-bar from the ground; (d) the duration of the periods of play; (e) number of substitutions. - 2.
-For matches played by women: (a) size, weight and material of ball; (b) duration of the periods of play.
+- (a) size of the field of play;

+- (b) size, weight and material of the ball;

+- (c) width between the goalposts and height of the cross-bar from the ground;

+- (d) the duration of the periods of play;

+- (e) number of substitutions.

-Further modifications are only permissible with the consent of the International Football Association Board.
+Further modifications are only possible with the consent of the International Football Association Board.